 MONTH 2: You’re starting to really feel your pregnancy now, and nausea may be an issue.
-We’ll work on range of motion, stretching and keeping our muscles strong and in proper alignment.
+We’ll work on the range of motion, stretching and keeping our muscles strong and in proper alignment.

 MONTH 3: We’ll tone and stretch with a range of arm and leg exercises.
 Plus we’ll continue to strengthen our abs while this is still a possibility.

 MONTH 4: Hurray!
 You’re now entering your second trimester.
-Hopefully your nausea is gone.
+Hopefully, your nausea is gone.
 We’ll focus on lifting your butt and keeping you looking healthy.

 MONTH 5: It’s month five, and your energy is back.
 We’ll continue to focus on lifting your butt, while we keep you moving and feeling strong—without overdoing it!